Quantum error correction meets continuous symmetries: fundamental trade-offs and case studies: Approximately covariant approximate QEC codes: Quantitative characterizations of QEC and symmetry

 Here we formally define the quantitative measures of QEC and symmetry that will be used in our study.
 Specifically, we first overview the notions of QEC and covariant codes and discuss how to quantify the deviation of general quantum codes from them.
 In particular, we will define the QEC inaccuracy which quantifies the QEC capability of a quantum code under specific noise.
 We will also define a measure of group-global symmetry which quantifies the approximate covariance of a code over the entire $U(1)$ group and two measures of group-local symmetry which are linked to the covariance of a code at an exact point in $U(1)$.
 The trade-off relations between QEC and these symmetry measures will be thoroughly studied in later sections.

-Note that in this work we extensively use distance metrics defined based on the purified distance \cite{gilchrist2005distance,tomamichel2015quantum}, which are well-behaved and commonly used in the quantum information literature.
+Note that in this work, we extensively use distance metrics defined based on the purified distance \cite{gilchrist2005distance,tomamichel2015quantum}, which are well-behaved and commonly used in the quantum information literature.
 Notably, the choice of purified distance directly relates the local covariance violation to the well known quantum Fisher information (QFI)~\cite{helstrom1976quantum,holevo1982probabilistic,hubner1992explicit,sommers2003bures}.
-The general existence and properties of the Hessian matrix are left for future study.
 In principle, one may also consider other metrics.
 We shall also discuss the situations where one uses the diamond distance~\cite{watrous2018theory}, another standard channel distance measure.